100% Pure Cacao Organic Dark Unsweetened Chocolate

 The Differences in Flavor of our Pure Chocolate Types

-The differences are based in the cacao origin and as a result flavor and viscosity.100 Pure Dark Chocolate: Peruvian cacao from Northeastern Rio Tigre valley in the Amazonas region.
+The differences are based in the cacao origin and as a result flavor and viscosity.100 Pure Dark Chocolate: Organic cacao from the headlands of the Amazon River.
 The chocolate is earthy, slight fruit with pronounce bitterness giving way to floral and lingering cocoa notes.
 The cacao is slightly lower fat so when melted it is a medium viscosity.
 The cacao is classified as Cuchillo Criollo.100 Dark Chocolate Rainforest dark: North Hispaniola from a micro climate area.
-The chocolate is slightly more mild with hints of tobacco and red berry notes giving way to pronounce cocoa and finishing with a clean melt.
+The chocolate is slightly more mild with hints of fudge and red berry notes giving way to pronounce cocoa and finishing with a clean melt.
 The cacao is type of Trinitario with a higher fat content by 2% approximately so it is more fluid when melted.

 Santa Barbara Chocolate Unsweetened Chocolate Cacao Medallions recipes:

 100 Dark Chocolate Fondue: 8 oz. unsweetened cacao chocolate + 4 oz. milk or dairy free rice milk + pinch of cinnamon.Mix and heat at medium temperature, stirring constantly.
 Dip your favorite fruit or nuts.